-On April 4, 2016, the Company entered into an exchange agreement (the "Exchange Agreement") with Riverside, pursuant to which the Company agreed to exchange \$1.0 million of the principal amount outstanding under the Hercules Term Loan held by Riverside for a subordinated convertible promissory note in the principal amount of \$1.0 million (the "First Exchange Note") and a warrant to purchase 8,333 shares of common stock of the Company at a fixed exercise price of \$19.56 per share (the "First Exchange Warrant") (the "Exchange").
-All principal accrued under the Exchange Notes was convertible into shares of common stock at the election of the Holder at any time at a fixed conversion price of \$17.16 per share (the "Conversion Price").
-The closing stock price on April 4, 2016, was \$19.56 and a beneficial conversion feature of \$245,000 was recorded to equity and as a debt discount.
+On April 4, 2016, the Company entered into an exchange agreement (the "Exchange Agreement") with Riverside, pursuant to which the Company agreed to exchange \$1.0 million of the principal amount outstanding under the Hercules Term Loan held by Riverside for a subordinated convertible promissory note in the principal amount of \$1.0 million (the "First Exchange Note") and a warrant to purchase 100,000 shares of common stock of the Company at a fixed exercise price of \$1.62 per share (the "First Exchange Warrant") (the "Exchange").
+All principal accrued under the Exchange Notes was convertible into shares of common stock at the election of the Holder at any time at a fixed conversion price of \$1.43 per share (the "Conversion Price").
+The closing stock price on April 4, 2016, was \$1.63 and a beneficial conversion feature of \$245,000 was recorded to equity and as a debt discount.
 The warrant value of \$106,000 was recorded to equity and as a debt discount.

-In addition, pursuant to the terms and conditions of the Exchange Agreement, the Company and Riverside had the option to exchange an additional \$2.0 million of the principal amount of the Hercules Term Loan for an additional subordinated convertible promissory note in the principal amount of up to \$2.0 million and an additional warrant to purchase 8,333 shares of common stock (the "Second Exchange Warrant").
-The Exchange Agreement also provided that if the volume-weighted average price of the Company's common stock was less than the Conversion Price, the Company would issue up to an additional 12,500 shares of common stock (the "True-Up Shares") to Riverside, which was subsequently reduced to 11,667 shares of common stock.
+In addition, pursuant to the terms and conditions of the Exchange Agreement, the Company and Riverside had the option to exchange an additional \$2.0 million of the principal amount of the Hercules Term Loan for an additional subordinated convertible promissory note in the principal amount of up to \$2.0 million and an additional warrant to purchase 100,000 shares of common stock (the "Second Exchange Warrant").
+The Exchange Agreement also provided that if the volume-weighted average price of the Company's common stock was less than the Conversion Price, the Company would issue up to an additional 150,000 shares of common stock (the "True-Up Shares") to Riverside, which was subsequently reduced to 140,000 shares of common stock.

-On April 18, 2016, the Company and Riverside exercised their option to exchange an additional \$1.0 million of the principal amount of the Hercules Term Loan for an additional subordinated convertible promissory note in the principal amount of \$1.0 million (the "Second Exchange Note").
-The closing stock price on April 18, 2016, was \$24.24 and a beneficial conversion feature of \$413,000 was recorded to equity and as a debt discount.
-Additionally, on April 27, 2016, the Company and Riverside exercised their option to exchange an additional \$1.0 million (the "Third Exchange Note") and an additional warrant to purchase 8,333 shares of the Company's common stock at a fixed exercise price of \$19.92 per share.
+On April 18, 2016, the Company and Riverside exercised their option to exchange an additional \$1.0 million of the principal amount of the Hercules Term Loan for an additional subordinated convertible promissory note in the principal amount of \$1.0 million (the "Second

+Exchange Note").
+The closing stock price on April 18, 2016, was \$2.02 and a beneficial conversion feature of \$413,000 was recorded to equity and as a debt discount.
+Additionally, on April 27, 2016, the Company and Riverside exercised their option to exchange an additional \$1.0 million of the principal amount of the Term Loan for an additional subordinated convertible promissory note in the principal amount of \$1.0 million (the "Third Exchange Note") and an additional warrant to purchase 100,000 shares of the Company's common stock at a fixed exercise price of \$1.66 per share.
 The warrant value of \$107,000 was recorded to equity and as a debt discount.
-The closing stock price on April 27, 2016, was \$19.92 and a beneficial conversion feature of \$268,000 was recorded to equity and as a debt discount.
+The closing stock price on April 27, 2016, was \$1.66 and a beneficial conversion feature of \$268,000 was recorded to equity and as a debt discount.
 Financing costs were \$267,000 and were recorded to interest expense.
-The unamortized deferred financing costs and debt discount of the Hercules Term Loan exchange were \$244,000 at the time of the exchange and were recorded as a loss on extinguishment of debt related to the debt exchange.
-The First Exchange Note, the Second Exchange Note and the Third Exchange Notes."
+The unamortized deferred financing costs and debt discount of the Hercules Term Loan exchanged were \$244,000 at the time of the exchange and were recorded as a loss on extinguishment of debt related to the debt exchange.
+The First Exchange Note, the Second Exchange Note and the Third Exchange Note are collectively referred to herein as the "Exchange Notes."